damianhakert/damianhakert.github.io/source/handbook/sales/idea-to-production-demo/index.html.md

 >   * Username: gitlab-user
 >   * Password: <from 1password>
 > * Delete all Openshift projects using OpenShift web interface *TODO [Allow multiple people to give the demo](https://gitlab.com/gitlab-org/gitlab-ce/issues/24114)
-> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, clicking on Content settings, then All cookies and side data, searching for tanukionline, and deleting all those cookies
+> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, searching for tanukionline, and deleting all those cookies.
+You can also go there via settings, clicking on Content settings, then All cookies and side data.
 > * Disable desktop notifications (on a Mac, top-right corner, option click)
 > * Open up new browser window so the audience doesn’t see all your other open tabs.
 > * Open [flowchart](https://gitlab-org.gitlab.io/gitlab-design/progress/dimitrie/flowchartideatoprod/flowchart-html-previews/) as opening window during intro
 > * Consider just sharing web browser window so the audience isn’t distracted by notes or other windows.
 > * Go to 'Displays' settings, Resulution: Scaled, Larger text
+> * Open the [yaml template](https://gitlab.com/gitlab-org/omnibus-gitlab/raw/openshift-idea-to-production/docker/openshift/idea-2-prod-template.json) in advance.
+> * Open this page on an Ipad that has screen lock disabled.

 ## Install GitLab itself